BIO

 While the vast majority of my adult learning and interests have been pursued beyond academic grounds, I have received a Masters in Philosophy from the University of Bristol, and a BA in Philosophy and International Relations from the Australian National University.
 In this context, some of the questions I pursued circled on mysticism and its relation to analysis; phenomenology and its relation to ontology; psychedelics and profound experiences and their relation to questions of identity, epistemology, metaphysics, and ethics; mind and its relation to matter; and the relation of humanity to death, power, violence, and the sacred.

-I believe that revitalised and reimagined forms of participation are crucial to the loving transformation of relationship between psyche, culture, and nature.
+I believe that revitalised and reimagined forms of civic participation are crucial to the loving transformation of relationship between psyche, culture, and nature.

 You can sign up to my Substack, or read it first, using this link.
 (It’s the same as the Voicecraft one, but on it I do publish or re-publish writing, as well as project updates and invitations.)